 Getting to Brick Lane

 Camden High Street

 Out of all the famous roads in London, Camden High Street is the most eclectic.
 Camden High Street is famous in London for its music venues, alternative shops, and its market.
 Lining Camden High Street you’ll find many shops selling gothic clothing, as well as tattoo and piercing parlours, often blaring out loud music.

 At the northern end of Camden High Street is the beginning of Camden Market.
 Previously, the market used to be a temporary, small arts and crafts market only open on Sundays.
 However, it is now the largest market in London and is open 7 days a week.

 There’s a diverse range of stalls and shops selling everything from second-hand records and vintage clothing to original fashion, handicrafts, unique gifts and everything in between.

 The market also has hundreds of different options for food and drink.
 In the evenings you may find some of the stalls selling off foods for cheap.

 Getting to Camden High Street

-Carnaby Street is one of my favourite streets in London and is one of the most famous streets in London for shopping.
+Carnaby Street is one of my favourite streets in London and is one of the most famous London streets for shopping.
 It was built in 1682 and during the plague in 1685 was home to the first “pesthouse” in London, a building for used as a quarantine for people with the plague.

-It has had a history closely linked with music, from the Jazz club in 1913 to hp-hop recording studio in the early 2000s.
+It has had a history closely linked with music, from the Jazz club in 1913 to hip-hop recording studio in the early 2000s.
 During the 1960s, Carnaby Street was the epicentre of the Swinging Sixties cultural movement and was an area that creatives frequented for inspiration.
 Later, it was home to the punks of the 80s and a hub for hip-hop in the early 2000s.